-Therefore, the most that can be hoped is that we develop in some future time something that can control the progress of the virus and that it'll become a condition akin to diabetes that can be kept under control.
-And a person will continue to live with AIDS and be perhaps infectious and able to infect others, but will be able to control the terrible downslide that occurs when the condition triggers itself and becomes active towards the last two stages of the progress of the virus.
+Therefore, the most that can be hoped is that we develop, in some future time, something that can control the progress of the virus.
+That it'll become a condition akin to diabetes that can be kept under control.
+And a person will continue to live with HIV AIDS and be perhaps infectious and able to infect others, but will be able to control the terrible downslide that occurs when the condition triggers itself and becomes active towards the last two stages of the progress of the virus.

-so that the feeling in Annecy, at least from the top scientists who were there, was one of pessimism about a cure.
-And rather more possimism, I thought, much more pessimism than in the early days of the international meetings about HIV AIDS, when there was a lot of loose talk about the magic bullet.
+So the feeling in Annecy, at least from the top scientists who were there, was one of pessimism about a cure.
+And rather more pessimism, I thought, much more pessimism than in the early days of the international meetings about HIV AIDS, when there was a lot of loose talk about the "magic bullet".
 There was much more pessimism even about control mechanisms.
-The optimism, such as there was, concerned strategies for vaccines, and there seemed to be rather more optimism that in due course vaccines would be developed.
+The optimism, such as there was, concerned strategies for vaccines.
+There seemed to be rather more optimism that, in due course, vaccines would be developed.